TheSkyIsBlottedOut/nosh/libs/@nosh/authentic/README.md

 ## Technical Details

-Anonymous uses scrypt for password hashing, stored in a standard RDBMS.
+Authentic uses scrypt for password hashing, stored in a standard RDBMS.